Importance sampling the union of rare events with an application to power systems analysis: Introduction

 In this paper we consider a mixture importance sampling strategy to estimate the probability that one or more of a set of rare events takes place.
 The sampler repeatedly chooses a rare event at random, and then samples the system conditionally on that one event taking place.
 For each such sample, the total number of occuring events is recorded and a certain reciprocal moment of them is used in the estimate.

-This method is a special case of an algorithm in~\cite{adle:blan:liu:2012} for computing exceedance probabilities of Gaussian random fields.
+This method is a special case of an algorithm in~\cite{adle:blan:liu:2008, adle:blan:liu:2012} for computing exceedance probabilities of Gaussian random fields.
 It was used earlier by \cite{shi:sieg:yaki:2007} and \cite{naim:prie:2001} for extrema of genomic scan statistics. \cite{prie:naim:cope:2001} used it for extrema of some spatial statistic involving marked point processes.
-The earliest use we know is \cite{frig:verc:1985} who used it to estimate the cardinality of the union of a given list of finite sets.
+The earliest uses that we know are in the computer science literature for enumeration problems like estimating the cardinality of the union of a given list of finite sets.
+See \cite{karp:luby:1983} and \cite{frig:verc:1985}.
 The above cited papers refer to this method as importance sampling.
 To distinguish it from other samplers, we will call it ALOE for ``At Least One rare Event''.

 We develop general bounds for the variance of the ALOE importance sampler, and for its coefficient of variation.
 It has a sampling standard deviation that is no more than some modest multiple of the event probability.
 This is an especially desirable property in rare event settings.
 For background on importance sampling of rare events see \cite{lecu:mand:tuff:2009}.